FranchuFranchu/conlang/README.md

 ## Grammar

 In Falakas, words have no fixed part of speech.
-The exact meaning of each word depends on context.
+The exact meaning and role of a word depends on context it is in.

-Frequently, the word order is VSO but you can change this, most frequently to SVO or SOV.
-Speakers may adjust the word order to place the most important phrase at the beginning of the sentence.
+The default word order is SVO.
+However, by using grammatical particles, the phrases can be reordered freely as you wish.
+The V tends to "stick" to the O. A speaker will usually reorder the words to get the topic at the front of the sentence.

+The language is ergative/absolutive.

 Syllables with no onset (without a consonant) have special grammatical roles.
 - "_u_" opens a noun phrase as a subclause and "_o_" closes it.
 You can use just one if the result can still be understood
 - "_i_" opens a verb phrase  as a subclause, frequently as a relative clause and "_e_" closes it.
 You can use just one if the result can still be understood
 - "_es_" tells us that the word it modifies is the actor of the action.
-It is similar to an eergative case marker.
+It is similar to an ergative case marker.
 - "_en_" tells us that the word it modifies is the one that is affected by the action .
 It is similar to an absolutive case marker.
 - "_el_" tells us that the word it modifies is a detail to the action, not covered by the other grammar words.
 This can be combined with other words to specify location, destination, purpose, etc.
 - "_ei_" or "_eu_" tells us that the word it modifies is the verb of the action.